gregwebs/go-concurrent/README.md

 Go library to run code concurrently

+For full documentation see the [GoDoc](https://pkg.go.dev/github.com/gregwebs/go-concurrent).

 ## Running multiple Go routines concurrency

 * GoN - run N go routines concurrently
 * GoEach - run a go routine for each array element
-* NewGroupContext - Similar to x/sync/errgroup but catches panics and returns all errors
+* Group - Similar to x/sync/errgroup but catches panics and returns all errors

 It is possible to instrument how the go routines are launched or launch them in serial for debugging.
 See: